 Sheila of To Love Honor and Vacuum has a great point in her recent Compensating for Something post.
-She was talking about parenting, but I think the idea goes way beyond that realm.
+She was talking about parenting, but I think the idea goes way beyond the realm of parenting.

 - First question: Does this work?
 Maybe if there is a third-party involved it makes them feel better, but given human nature I suspect it results in our spouse moving even further towards the direction they have already gone; they counter the attempt to balance things by moving away.

 - Second question: Is it a bad knee jerk reaction?
-If we try to balance for no other reason than balance, we are reacting without thinking, and that rarely ends well.
+If we try to balance for no other reason than balance, we are reacting without thinking, which rarely ends well.